TdjHJ9zM5k/website-hosting-securing/Readme.md

 - **Custom Domain Integration**
   Connect your domain to your Wix site by hosting a static website on Google Cloud Storage Bucket.

-- **Free-tier Banner Removing**
-  Remove the Wix banner for cleaner desktop and mobile presentations.

 - **Static Hosting**
   Use Google Cloud Storage as a static website host.